JosephWildey/productivityApp/Python/readme.md

 terminal it will technically work as is.
 I'm mostly uploading this to github to keep track of intended updates and stuff.

 # Todo
-- Fix the buttons
+- Finish implementation of buttons
-- Allow editing of fields
+- Add, edit, and delete information in fields
-- automatically remove old events
+- Read information from and write information to file (again)
 - allow user to save updated schedules
+- automatically delete old information

 There's more planned, but this is a pretty good roadmap for now.

+# Known Bugs
+- Cannot close the application once the popup has been opened.
+(Working on that)